wp-plugins/revostock-gallery/readme.txt

 = How do I get started? =
 The RevoStock Media Gallery plugin requires

-* a RevoStock user account (it's free!) - http://www.revostock.com/RegMember.html
+* A RevoStock user account (it's free!) - http://www.revostock.com/RegMember.html

-* API access - after logging in to RevoStock, visit: www.revostock.com/api.html
+* API access - after logging in to RevoStock, visit: http://www.revostock.com/api.html

 Currently, API authorization is only available to RevoStock Producers (users who sell content through RevoStock) but will be open to all members soon.